-If you tend to keep going after the same types of people over and over again, there’s likely a reason to your unsuccessful pattern.
-Clearly you see that it hasn’t been successful for you, situations haven’t worked out, and it always seems to be because of the same reasons or underlying issues.
-Perhaps you need to stop searching for the same things that you have been, and understand why you keep searching for that same particular type of person.
+If you tend to keep going after the same types of people over and over again, there’s likely a reason for your unsuccessful pattern.
+Clearly, you see that it hasn’t been successful for you, situations haven’t worked out, and it always seems to be because of the same reasons or underlying issues.
+Perhaps you need to stop searching for the same things that you have been and understand why you keep searching for that same particular type of person.

 We usually tend to search for certain qualities in a partner that we feel will complement us in some way.
 We try to find people that have many common interests as us, have similar hobbies, and maybe even laugh at our jokes.
 Well, there’s nothing wrong with those few things.
 However, many times we’re subconsciously drawn to certain types of people that won’t ultimately be good for us.
 Sure, common interests and sharing a laugh are great!
 But, there’s more to a good foundation than having a moment of fun.
 There’s a depth to each person.
 This depth that I’m referring to is more than being a deep person, but being a balanced and spiritually healthy person.

 Some people are more spiritually developed than others.
 No one’s perfect, and we all have issues that we need to improve on in life.
 The problem is that many times, it’s those issues that we need to work on that we end up searching for in a partner on a subconscious level.
 Many times, we’re simply drawn to what’s not good for us, because it seems familiar to some extent.
 That familiarity is not necessarily a good thing.